forrestyishichen/cmpe202-jinsho/VALUES.md

 **Yilin Miao:**

 We started developing our first melonjs Game.
 The Feedback, **the XP Core Value**, is we are in progress but not very fast.
 Team members are new to the techniques so it takes time to get familiar with code with melonjs, and use its framework.
-This reflects on how we implementing the features and base model of the game.
+This reflects on how we implement the features and base model of the game.
 So far, we are struggling with the game development.
 We are working on finding a solution.

 **Yishi Chen:**